-I first began my training in the martial arts in 1966 in Pittsburgh, Pennsylvania, at sixteen years of age I was introduced to the art of karate.
-I began with the study of Okinawan Kempo, leading to Tae Kwon Do.
-I studied these arts in conjunction with an athletic career as a wrestler in high school and then obtaining a scholarship as a college wrestler at Edinboro University of Pennsylvania.
-In college I continued my ecletic study of karate-do and continued until 1986 after twenty years of study in the external style of Martial Arts.
+T. Truman Capone Sensei began his initial training in the martial arts in 1966 in Pittsburgh, Pennsylvania, at sixteen years of age he was first introduced to the art of Okinawa Kempo Karate when this lead to his Nidan in Moo Do Kwan Karate in 1980.
+He studied these arts in conjunction with an athletic career as a state champion wrestler in high school and then obtained an athletic wrestling scholarship at Edinboro University of Pennsylvania in 1968.
+Capone Sensei continued his eclectic study of karate-do and continued training until 1986 after twenty years of study in the external style of Martial Arts.
 In 1986 he began his initial training in the internal arts of (Tai -Chi, Qi-Gong, Fu-Gong, Yoga and Hsing-I).
 It was in 1987 that Capone Sensei first discovered the Internal Martial Art of Aikido and began his lifelong pursuit in the technical, spiritual and esoteric realms of Aikido.

 Capone Sensei currently holds the rank of Yondan in Kodokan Aikido and

 is the acting Dojo Cho of the Kodokan Aikido at Virginia Tech in Blacksburg,

 Sensei has studied under Sensei’s John and Betsy Grinnell, C.B Claiborne and with

 the headship of Tadamitsu Tanaka Shihan.
 The Kodokan Aikido at Virginia Tech is